 Fact – clothes get dirty.
 Fact – to clean dirty clothes, natural washing powder does the job well.
 Fact – sometimes stubborn stains appear that need a bit of extra effort to remove.

 It can be tempting to go out and buy a powerful commercial stain remover/bleaching agent.
 Please don’t!
-I have trialled several different stain removing methods, and while I have a few options for spot treating stains and also an anti-bleach soaking solution, I think I have hit the jackpot with this recipe – mainly due to its simplicity and effectiveness, all with minimal effort!
+I have trialled several different stain removing methods, and while I have a few options for spot treating stains and also an anti-bleach soaking solution, I think I have hit the jackpot with this recipe for a natural pre wash stain remover – mainly due to its simplicity and effectiveness, all with minimal effort!

 This top got discoloured in the days when I was recipe testing and perfecting my natural deodorant recipes.
 This was the result after soaking for 24 hours.
 Not bad hey?!
 It also works well on stained tea-towels, and oil spots (and I get a lot of those working with butters and balms!)

 So, If you have whites that are greying, greasy/oily spots or discolouring around collars and armpits, then give this a go.
 I have trialled this on whites, darks and colours.
 Now, while I have never had issues with colour leaching, as usual I have to remind you to patch test and proceed with caution as all clothing, materials and dyes are unique.

 (links provided for ingredients available here at The Inspired Little Pot)